A Portfolio Choice Problem Under Risk Capacity Constraint: Introduction

 \section{Introduction}

-Investing during retirement is significantly different matter from investing for retirement.\footnote{There are many approaches to construct the retirement portfolio before retirement.
-See Gustman and Steinmeier (1986), Roozebt and Shourideh (2019) for its structural and optimal reform approach of the retirement model.
-The optimal portfolio choice approach with labor income includes Bodie, Merton, and Samuelson (1992), Cocco, Gomes, and Maenhout (2005), Viceira (2001). } Economists have found profound challenges of investing in retirement due to aging and health shocks, risk-taking, and retirement adequacy.\footnote{For the empirical studies of post-retirement, see Coile and Milligan (2009), Goldman and Orszag (2014), Gustman, Steinmeier and Tabatabai (2012), Poterba (2016).
-Yogo (2016) develops a dynamic discrete-time model with health shocks. } Compared to investing before retirement, retirees invest in an unknown but finite length of time because of longevity risk.
-They worry about the balance between spending and leaving wealth as an inheritance.
-In addition, as stated by Kenneth French,\footnote{As Kenneth French presented at the Annual Conference for Dimensional Funds Advisors, 2016, ``It is living standard risk you should know about the risk.
-It is what your exposure is to a major change in your standard of living during the entirely uncertain numbers of years you remain alive.'' } these individuals will also face capacity risk if a market downturn were to occur, leading to a substantial decline in their standards of living.
-Despite its importance of investing problem post-retirement, its theoretical studies, particularly in a continuous-time framework, are very few.
-To fill the gap in the literature, this paper studies this optimal investment problem for retirees, taking both {\em longevity risk} and {\em living standard risk} into consideration in a continuous-time framework.
+Investment after retirement is significantly different from investment for (before) retirement in several respects.
+Retirees invest in an unknown while finite length of time because of longevity (mortality) risk.
+They also worry about the balance between spending and leaving wealth as an inheritance.
+More importantly, because of no labor income, these individuals will face living standard risk if a market downturn occurs, leading to a substantial decline in their living standards.\footnote{As Kenneth French presented at the Annual Conference for Dimensional Funds Advisors, 2016, ``It is living standard risk you should know about the risk.
+It is what your exposure is to a major change in your standard of living during the entirely uncertain numbers of years you remain alive.'' }